-Call out 3 or 4 times.
+Call out a couple of times.
 There may be a QSO in progress and you may not hear both sides of it.

 If someone comes back with "yes it is", move to a different frequency and start again.

 If nothing heard, then call out: